volodymyrhudyma/blog/content/blog/how-to-validate-an-email-in-javascript.md

 * Letters and numbers: **A-Z**, **a-z**, **0-9**
 * Special characters: **!**, **\#**, **$**, **%**, **&**, **'**, **\***, **+**, **\-**, **/**, **\=**, **?**, **^**, **_**, **`**, **{**, **\|**
-* Length up to 64 characters

-**Important note**: special characters can't appear as the first or the last character in email prefix.

 #### Email Domain Limitations